Accessibility statement: Main page for Customs’ e-services

-If you are not able to use the services listed on the main page for our e-services, there are other service alternatives.
+If you are not able to use the main page for our e-services, there are other service alternatives.
 You will find more information about other service alternatives and contact details of customs offices with customer service on the page Instructions for other service alternatives.
-You can also contact the Customs Information Service, tel.
-0295 5202 (Mon–Fri, 8 am–4 pm).

 The accessibility of the service